Loading…

 When you have properties, the Dashboard also shows a Next actions panel: upcoming and overdue reminders you attached on property pages (follow-ups, deadlines, auction dates).
 Use View all reminders to open the full Agenda at /agenda.
 The top app navigation includes Agenda, Decisions (workspace-wide summary of statuses and recent activity), and Calendar (month view of reminders).
 On Team plans, Inbox can list assignments and team notifications.

 You must create a dataset before uploading a CSV.
-The dataset stores your properties and is tied to one county (which controls GIS enrichment).
+The dataset stores your properties and is tied to one county (which controls whether parcel GIS jobs and county layer enrichment are offered).
 Steps and form fields are below.

 On the Dashboard, click the New dataset button (top right).
 A panel opens with the title "Create a new dataset" and two fields.